glotaran/pyglotaran/CONTRIBUTING.rst

 $git push
 $git push --tags

-.. warning:: Don't forget to change the minimum version of ``limfir-varpro`` if needed.

-Travis and appveyor will then deploy to PyPI if tests pass.
+Github Actions will then deploy to PyPI if the tests pass.